-The Stages Power meter zero offset or calibration value is the point in which your power meter interprets the crank to have zero weight on it.
+The Stages Power meter zero offset or calibration value is the point at which your power meter interprets the crank to have zero weight on it.
 When you calibrate the power meter, it is important that the crankset is positioned vertically.
-If you calibrate the power meter with weight on the pedal or your foot/shoe clipped it, it will be calibrated incorrectly and no longer give accurate data.
+If you calibrate the power meter with weight on the pedal or your foot/shoe clipped in, it will be calibrated incorrectly and no longer give accurate data.

 Most head units that are capable of calibrating the power meter will return the value(s) after successfully calibrating.
 For Stages Power LR, both values may be displayed, with the right side value displayed as negative to differentiate between sides.
 In the Stages Power app, this is listed as the "ADC".

 What number should I receive when I perform the zero offset/calibration?